chrisgsk5/azure-cloud-scanning-api/README.md

 ![ManagePolicy-image](./media/ManagePolicy.png)

-**After grabbing that paste that in the <MerakiCisco> project within Handler.ashx file where the Event Hub connection string currently applied, finally, Rebuild the project for the settings to apply.**
+**After grabbing that paste that in the <MerakiCisco> project within Handler.ashx file where the Event Hub connection string and name currently applied, finally, Rebuild the project for the settings to apply.**

 Now, follow the steps below to deploy the MerakiWebApp project: